PawanRamaMali/ContainerFlow/README.md

   Click the "Delete Container" button to delete the selected container.
 - View Logs
   Click the "View Logs" button to toggle the visibility of the container logs.

+## Troubleshooting
+If you encounter any errors related to connecting with the Docker API, please ensure that the Docker API is running and accessible.
+Check the R package dependencies and make sure they are installed correctly.

+## Disclaimer
+The ContainerFlow app is provided as-is without any guarantees or warranties.
+Use it at your own risk.
+The app is intended for educational purposes and should be used responsibly.